aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Account

-- An **account** in the Aptos Blockchain is a container for an arbitrary number of [Move modules](#move-module) and [Move resources](#move-resources).
+- An **account** in the Aptos blockchain is a container for an arbitrary number of [Move modules](#move-module) and [Move resources](#move-resources).
 This essentially means that the state of each account is comprised of both code and data.
 - The account is identified by an [account address](#account-address).

 ## Account Address